-But women who take medications containing estrogen — as part of their oral contraceptive or hormone replacement therapy for menopause — usually don't experience any change in their rheumatoid arthritis symptoms.
+But women who take medications containing estrogen — as part of their oral contraceptive or hormone replacement therapy for menopause — usually don't have any change in their rheumatoid arthritis symptoms.

-- Handout on Health: Rheumatoid arthritis.
+- Handout on health: Rheumatoid arthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/Rheumatic_Disease/default.asp.
-Accessed April 8, 2014.
+Accessed March 6, 2017.

 - Bermas BL.
 Rheumatoid arthritis and pregnancy. http://www.uptodate.com/home.
 Accessed March 6, 2017.